-Non-prescription medicines will only be administered at school when it would be detrimental to the pupil's health or school attendance not to do so, where we have parents' written consent or note from the doctor.
-The school will not enter into any agreement to administer nonprescription medicines on a regular basis unless this forms part of a pupils Individual Healthcare Plan.
+Non-prescription medicines will only be administered at school on a temporary, short term basis (2 days maximum), when it would be detrimental to the pupil's health or school attendance not to do so; and where parents have provided medication with written consent or note from the doctor.
+The school will not enter into any agreement to administer non-prescription medicines on a regular basis, unless this forms part of a pupils Individual Healthcare Plan.